dotnet/csharplang/spec/expressions.md

 Once a method has been selected and validated at binding-time by the above steps, the actual run-time invocation is processed according to the rules of function member invocation described in §12.6.6.

+> [!NOTE]
-\[*Note*: The intuitive effect of the resolution rules described above is as follows: To locate the particular method invoked by a method invocation, start with the type indicated by the method invocation and proceed up the inheritance chain until at least one applicable, accessible, non-override method declaration is found.
+> The intuitive effect of the resolution rules described above is as follows: To locate the particular method invoked by a method invocation, start with the type indicated by the method invocation and proceed up the inheritance chain until at least one applicable, accessible, non-override method declaration is found.
 Then perform type inference and overload resolution on the set of applicable, accessible, non-override methods declared in that type and invoke the method thus selected.
-If no method was found, try instead to process the invocation as an extension-method invocation.*end note*\]
+If no method was found, try instead to process the invocation as an extension-method invocation.

 #### Extension method invocations